zhutoutoutousan/A-study-note-as-a-beginner/study/health-for-engineers-and-scientists/general-health-and-fitness/workout.md

     - Duration: 6-12 weeks
   - Adjustment
     - All lifts reduce to --> 6RM+

+- Back
+  - Debuff
+    - Smaller lats on the left
+  - Adjustment
+    - Extra reps for left-side lats for each set
 - Posterior chain
   - Debuff
     - Injury